RATES & QUESTIONS

 We are so glad you are interested in taking the next step to renew and restore your body.
 If you can't find the answer to your questions below, please contact Lily for more information.

-First visits are 90 minutes long; in preparation for your first visit:
+In preparation for your first visit:

 • Wear loose clothing that allows access to your lower legs and arms.